MaxiGarcia13/visa_to_the_moon_React_JS/README.md

 -   `npm start`
     (Please, Enter on you terminal).

-## Show project without install dependencies.
+## Run project without install dependencies.

 NOTE: `dist` it's a build generated with Parcel by me.